Early Start Denver Model: Efficacy

 Meta-analyses and systematic reviews have shown that the ESDM is promising.
-A meta-analysis of 12 individual studies with a total of 640 children published in 2020 concluded that, compared to control groups receiving traditional forms of treatment, children receiving the ESDM showed significant improvements in cognition and language abilities (G-test numbers of 0.412 and 0.408, respectively).
-A separate meta-analysis using 11 studies described as high-quality randomized controlled trials analyzed results in four major domains related to ASD (autism symptoms, language, cognition, and social communication).
+A meta-analysis of 12 individual studies with a total of 640 children published in 2020 concluded that, compared to control groups receiving traditional forms of treatment, children receiving the ESDM showed significant improvements in cognition and language abilities (G-test numbers of 0.412 and 0.408, respectively); the paper was co-authored by Rogers.
+A separate meta-analysis using 11 studies described as high-quality randomized controlled trials analyzed results in four major domains related to autism (autism symptoms, language, cognition, and social communication).
 The study found that children receiving the ESDM showed significant improvements in the cognition (g = 0.28), autism symptoms (g = 0.27), and language (g = 0.29) domains.

+A 2017 study co-authored by Rogers examined the cost-effectiveness of applying the ESDM at an early age rather than using the traditional methods of treatment at later stages.
+The study indicated that the average increased cost of treatment at younger ages was significantly smaller than the total savings in treatments at older ages, with children needing fewer sessions of ABA/EIBI, occupational, physical and speech therapy services.

 Usage in countries

 The diagnosis of autism has undergone significant changes in recent decades, which means the forms of treatment have also changed.
 Therefore, countries have incorporated treatment options in heterogeneous ways, meaning that the Denver Model has been adopted with different intensities throughout the world.
 The list below presents a brief description of how each country's healthcare system (public or private) deal with this form of treatment: